CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definedocument-method.md

 ## <a name="parameters"></a>Paramètres
  `url`
- [in] Un pointeur vers un `WCHAR` qui définit l’uniform resource locator (URL) qui identifie le document.
+ [in] A pointer to a `WCHAR` that defines the uniform resource locator (URL) that identifies the document.

  `language`
- [in] Pointeur vers un GUID qui définit le langage du document.
+ [in] A pointer to a GUID that defines the document language.

  `languageVendor`
- [in] Pointeur vers un GUID qui définit l’identité du fournisseur de langage du document.
+ [in] A pointer to a GUID that defines the identity of the vendor for the document language.

  `documentType`
- [in] Pointeur vers un GUID qui définit le type du document.
+ [in] A pointer to a GUID that defines the type of the document.

  `pRetVal`
- [out] Un pointeur vers le texte retourné [ISymUnmanagedWriter](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-interface.md) interface.
+ [out] A pointer to the returned [ISymUnmanagedWriter](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-interface.md) interface.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi